kmehltretter82/frama-c-linux/INSTALL.md

     # install Frama-C
     opam install frama-c

+### Configuring provers for Frama-C/WP

+Frama-C/WP uses the Why-3 platform to run external provers for proving ACSL annotations.
+The Why-3 platform and the Alt-Ergo prover are automatically installed _via_ opam when installing Frama-C.

+However, CVC4 or Z3 are also very efficient provers to be used alternatively or in combination with Alt-Ergo.
+Actually, you can use any prover supported by Why-3 in combination with Frama-C/WP.

+Most provers are available on all platforms, although you shall configure Why-3 after installation to make them available for Frama-C/WP:

+    ```shell
+    why3 config --detect
+    ```

 ### Known working configuration

 The following set of packages is known to be a working configuration for